-Educational Directions (ED) provides a variety of academic reviews for schools, groups of schools, and districts.
+Educational Directions (Ed Directions) provides a variety of academic reviews for schools, groups of schools, and districts.
 The reviews are conducted by a team of educators who have been trained to collect, organize, and summarize different types of data that describe current conditions and current practice in schools.
-All of the review processes include a preparation phase, a site visit, and an interpretation and report writing by the ED senior team.
+All of the review processes include a preparation phase, a site visit, and an interpretation and report writing by the Ed Directions senior team.

-Contact us today to find out how we can partner to advance your school or entire district.
+Contact us today to find out how we can partner to advance your school or entire district through academic reviews.

 These reviews are different from classical education audits.
 While an audit checks for compliance in key areas, an Academic Review looks at culture, student and teacher work, and interview data.
 It then correlates them with the portion of the learner year in which the school presently finds itself.

 The Academic Review Process

 The ED staff selected for each phase can vary in size and expertise depending on the type of review being conducted.
 For a comprehensive review, the senior team would include ED senior staff and the leaders of the on-site team.

 The on-site team itself would include a captain who coordinates all activities and conducts the interview process that is a part of the school visit, a set of observers who visit all classrooms to observe teachers and students at work, and can include area specialists, data specialists, or artifact analysts.

 As a part of the on-site activities, ED will use an electronic survey of all staff to provide an additional opportunity for individual input into the process.